 According to recent research, the transition to remote work has made it more difficult to retain quality employees.
 In one survey, 58% of respondents said they would look for new work if not allowed to continue working remotely.
 In another, researchers estimated that 41% of the global workforce is likely to consider leaving their current employer in the next year.
 As a result, 70% of business leaders in another survey say they are reevaluating their recruitment and retention strategies as they prepare to return to the office.

 All of this signals challenges ahead for HR departments as they retool their strategies for retaining current talent and recruitment.
 It’s likely that these processes will evolve in order to accommodate what some HR leaders are calling a “war for talent.”

 Onboarding is the process of integrating newly-hired employees into the company.
 More comprehensive than orientation, this process usually takes place over the course of a year.

 The amount of variation required in the onboarding process (different roles, requirements, security clearances, etc.) necessitates managing it in an organized fashion.
-Employee onboarding templates can be leveraged to standardize steps within the process and ensure everyone is on the same page about the schedule and responsibilities.
+Employee onboarding software can be leveraged to standardize the stages of onboarding and ensure everyone is on the same page about the schedule and responsibilities.

 Example of an employee onboarding process (swimlane diagram)